 Details

 In the 1990s, the Austrian government introduced various ordinances regarding waste management and container recycling.
 This included the establishment of recycling targets for containers (to be reached by 2000), and the implementation of a voluntary deposit scheme ordinance for refillable plastic containers.
-[8] Though successful at the time, the number of beverages sold in refillable containers have decreased in the last two decades, in tandem with a rise in beverages sold in non-refillable containers.
+[11] Though successful at the time, the number of beverages sold in refillable containers has decreased in the last two decades, in tandem with a rise in beverages sold in non-refillable containers.

 The establishment of a beverage market sale quote on refillables is expected to help counteract this, with Environment Minister Leonore Gevesler stating, "By returning bottles for multiple use, customers get a choice.
 It will be not only for beer, but also juices, sour water, but also milk."
 [9]